Illyism/openai-whisper-api/README.md

 <img src="https://magicbuddy.chat/img/whisper.jpg">
 </div>

-# OpenAI Whisper Docker
+# OpenAI Whisper API

-This is is a Node.js OpenAI microservice using Node.js / Bun.sh with Docker.
+This is is a OpenAI Whisper API microservice using Node.js / Bun.sh / Typescript that can run on Docker.
 With zero dependencies.

-It listens to /transcribe and returns the transcription.
+It listens to the `/transcribe` route for MP3 files and returns the text transcription.

-It includes a Docker image for the OpenAI Whisper AI.

 ## Running locally

-Install bun.sh first, clone this directory and run these commands:
+Install [bun.sh](https://bun.sh/) first, clone this directory and run these commands:

 ```bash
 bun install